Wil-Ro/HomeSus/README.md

 # HomeSus
- Homestuck X Among us dating sim
+A Homestuck X Among Us dating sim created over the course of a summer hollidays because its funny

+See the character wiki here:https://wil-ro.github.io/HomeSus/